climateclock/cclock/README.md

 which will run the same module on an attached MatrixPortal board.

-`clock.py` is the Action Clock implementation.
+`app.py` is the Action Clock implementation.
 You can run it in a window on your computer with:

-    tools/sdl_run clock
+    tools/sdl_run app

 or run it on an attached MatrixPortal with:

-    tools/matrix_run clock
+    tools/matrix_run app